rdlasco/grc-lab-projects/Project-1-Compliance-Scan/README.md

 > This project demonstrates how to assess and remediate compliance gaps on a Linux system using OpenSCAP and the NIST 800-53 security controls framework.
 The goal is to show practical experience in continuous monitoring, risk reduction, and audit readiness.

 ## Tools & Environment
-_List your OS, tools, and versions.
-This helps with reproducibility and clarity._
 - OS: Red Hat Enterprise Linux 9.6 (VM)
-- Tools: OpenSCAP, SCAP Security Guide, Terminal
+- Tools: OpenSCAP, SCAP Security Guide,
+- Terminal (for command line operations)

 ## Steps Taken
 _Breakdown of your process in order.
 Each step should say what you did and why._